“Don’t push people to where you want to be; meet them where they are” - Meghan K. Anderson (VP Marketing, HubSpot)

 Business Intelligence can be understood as a combination of Data Analytics and the processes of data collection, data storage and data management.
 The objective is to assess and transform raw data and information into actionable and meaningful insights.
 These insights have a positive impact on the different kinds of business decisions of the organization.

 How is Business Intelligence being used in Marketing?

 In this section, we will look at the way in which the application of Business Intelligence in the field of marketing has helped transform the sector into a data-driven industry.
 This is largely because Data Analytics has helped track the efficiency of marketing teams initiatives through ideas like click-through rates, website traffic, social media engagement, movement of potential clients around the website, and so on.
 Analyzing this data with the help of BI tools, not only helps in improving marketing campaigns but has also resulted in data-driven decision making.
 Thus, Business Intelligence for Marketing not only helps in precise targeting of customers but also in identifying the best or the least selling products, in locating marketing channels responsible for most conversions as well as in keeping track of customer interaction data and sales history data.

 Let us look at some of the ways in which Business Intelligence is applied to the field of Marketing.

 - Predictive Analytics

-This involves analyzing data in order to predict future trends.
+This involves analyzing business data in order to predict future trends.
 Business Intelligence for Marketing helps in making tentative forecasts on the best course of future action by analyzing the past behavior of customers as well as the existing trends.
-Predictive Analytics can also be utilized for acquiring a sense of the best products to be marketed as well as in improving customer engagement efforts.
+Predictive Business Analytics can also be utilized for acquiring a sense of the best products to be marketed as well as in improving customer engagement efforts.
 This is because, by way of understanding client behavior better, companies are often in a better position in understanding future customer needs.